DilipSuthar-infusion/Rental/README.md

 # Rental
-This is demo for Rental Management System
+This is demo for Rental Management System.